 And historians like David Cannadine have argued that the British aristocracy did lose most of its real power across the twentieth century, through death duties, the Parliament Acts, the sale of estates, and genuine democratisation.
 The percentage of MPs from aristocratic backgrounds has collapsed compared to the Victorian era.
 What remains, the clubs, the school networks, may be residual cultural signals rather than actual mechanisms of power.

-The more precise version of the argument is probably this: England didn’t just have an aristocracy problem, it developed an unusually effective class system that transcended its aristocratic origins.
-The public schools, Oxbridge, the professions, these became self-reproducing class mechanisms that don’t need actual lords to function.
+More precise version: England did not just have an aristocracy problem; it developed an unusually effective class system that transcended its aristocratic origins.
+The public schools, Oxbridge, the professions, these became self-reproducing class mechanisms that can function without actual lords.
 A grammar school boy who gets into Oxford and joins a City law firm is reproducing class privilege without any aristocratic involvement.
 The machine runs on its own now.
 And that may be harder to dismantle precisely because it presents itself as meritocratic.

 Whatever the origins of the power structure, its current economic expression is clear enough.
 Much of the modern British economy doesn’t create new productive capacity, it extracts rents from existing activity.

-At a certain point, people accumulate so much capital that they can’t spend it in ways that generate productive economic activity.
-So they rent it out instead.
+Once people accumulate more capital than they can spend productively, they rent it out instead.
 Loans, stocks, real estate, insurance, all of it is renting access to capital and extracting more capital, without that process in itself contributing to more being produced.
 The money grows, but nothing new is built.

-And that wealth brings influence.
-Made stronger over recent decades by the concentration of media ownership.
+Wealth also brings influence, strengthened over recent decades by the concentration of media ownership.
 A handful of entities dominate UK print media.
-The editorial influence is real, decades of research on agenda-setting shows that media is extremely effective at shaping not what people think, but what they think about.
+The editorial influence is real; decades of research on agenda-setting shows that media is extremely effective at shaping not what people think, but what they think about.
 Immigration is a case study: the economic evidence on immigration’s net contribution is contested but broadly positive, yet the dominant framing for twenty years has been about pressure, threat, and small boats in the Channel.
-We actually need these people.
-The framing says we should fear them.
+The country relies on these workers.
+The framing teaches fear instead.

-This combination, concentrated wealth, concentrated media, and a political class shaped by the same narrow institutional pipeline, creates a system that is remarkably effective at protecting itself.
+Together, concentrated wealth, concentrated media, and a political class shaped by the same narrow institutional pipeline create a system that is remarkably effective at protecting itself.
 Not through conspiracy, but through aligned incentives.
-The distinction matters: “the system tends to benefit the wealthy” is structural analysis.
+Keep the distinction intact: “the system tends to benefit the wealthy” is structural analysis.
 “The wealthy deliberately orchestrate outcomes” is conspiracy.
-The reality is the former, messier, less dramatic, but arguably harder to fix because there’s no single villain to confront.
+The reality is the former, messier, less dramatic, but arguably harder to fix because there is no single villain to confront.

-The Trussell Trust distributed roughly three million emergency food parcels last year, about triple the figure from a decade ago.
-And they’re clear this represents a fraction of actual need.
+Last year, the Trussell Trust distributed roughly three million emergency food parcels, about triple the figure from a decade ago.
+And they are clear this represents only a fraction of the pressure.
 Independent food banks and community pantries have exploded alongside them.
 None of this existed at meaningful scale before 2010.

 One in three children in the UK lives in poverty, depending on the measure.
 Children going to bed hungry.
 Parents skipping meals.
 And this isn’t confined to the unemployed, the majority of children in poverty live in households where at least one adult works.
 In-work poverty is one of the defining features of the modern UK economy.
 People working full-time who still can’t cover rent, food, and energy.